bob-lee/ng-notes/README.md

 * [Firebase](https://firebase.google.com/): cloud infrastructure
 * [Node.js](https://nodejs.org): JavaScript runtime environment

 Visit [the live web app](https://ng-notes-abb75.firebaseapp.com/) and play with it!
-You would need to log in first using your Facebook or gmail account.
+You would need to log in first as anonymous or using your Facebook, gmail account.

 For development, clone the repo and run `yarn` to install dependencies, then `ng serve`.